XaviousD/xaviousd.github.io/_posts/2022-07-06-100-days-of-homelab-day-day-26.md

 # DAY 26

-Today was a "Retail Therapy" day.
+Today was a Retail Therapy day.
 Purchased some 10 foot DisplayPort and HBMI cables for the new desk along with a [WALI Triple LCD Monitor Desk Mount](https://www.amazon.com/dp/B07GBL3PN3).
 I will most likely keep the [HUANUO Dual Monitor Stand Mount](https://www.amazon.com/dp/B08CXJPQG9) for the work side of my desk and mount my 2 work monitors on it.

 * **[INPROGRESS]** Install 32gb RAM into the new r220.
 * **[INPROGRESS]** Install CPU into the new r220.